QasimK/qasimk.github.io/collections/_posts/2019-09-04-raspberry_pi_zero_w_wifi_cctv.md

 done
 ```

-This will also restart the video if there are any errors, such as any "network down" error.
+This will also restart the video if there are any errors, for example if the internet connection is lost.

 Finally, override the [initial virtual console][arch-wiki-getty] configuration to log the user in automatically when the device starts; `systemctl edit getty@tty1`: